 The SEPIRB is activated after the launch tab is bent back during submarine launch or manually by hand.

-Flares(See plate 6) - A canister floats to the surface and a small explosive hurls a container about 150 m (450 ft.) into the air.
-The container then disintegrates and a flare very similar to a Very's light is visible for about 15 - 45 seconds.
-The flares are red, green or yellow.
+(b)Flares – A container floats to the surface and a small explosive hurls a container about 150 m (450 ft) into the air.
+The red or green flare descends suspended from a parachute.
+Similar to a VERI flare, light is visible for about 15 to 45 seconds.

 Message Carrier Area of Nose Assembly SLF MK2